tektechnologies/Instructor-Prep/201/class_7.md

-- We willl look at how o creat html elements that we will append our UL and LI items to, inorder to create some child/parent relation ship.
+- We willl look at how to create html elements that we will append our UL and LI items to, inorder to create some child/parent relation ship.

 - dont forget to add the city object to the render to loop through each city instead of just hourly array.

-- We do code review so that we get better at reading other's code.

 - Question how was it creating each object literal?
-How would you feel if you had to type out another 250 stores, by hand from paper.
+# How would you feel if you had to type out another 250 stores, by hand from paper.

 - So since these are all the same object literals there are ways, to automate this process, how you ask?